 However, Fundrise’s most popular account is it is ‘Core’ portfolio, which has all the options and benefits most investors need.
 A Core account requires a minimum investment of $5,000.

 You can create a customized investment strategy at the Core account level and above.
-Investors can customize their portfolio by diversifying across a wider variety of funds with specific objectives, such as income, growth, and balanced.
+Investors can customize their portfolio by diversifying across various funds with specific objectives, such as income, growth, and balance.

 Read our full Fundrise Review

 - $5,000 Minimum Investment.
 This is the minimum amount required to invest in Streitwise’s REIT.
 Note that the amount may vary slightly depending on its most recent NAV.
-While Streitwise’s minimum investment is considerably higher than Fundrise, you need to have a core account, which also requires a $5,000 minimum investment to gain access to most Fundrise features.
+While Streitwise’s minimum investment is considerably higher than Fundrise, you need a core account, which also requires a $5,000 minimum investment to access most Fundrise features.